На русском языке

 Energy dissipation

-One of the general field components is the dissipation field, it describes the energy, momentum and energy flux, which are associated with the processes of energy conversion of particular fields into thermal energy.
-In the real substance the interaction of the substance fluxes moving at different speeds can take place under the influence of the internal friction and viscosity.
-In such processes the velocities of the substance fluxes are equalized, their kinetic energy decreases, but the thermal energy increases and the total energy of the system does not change.
-It turns out that if we introduce the dissipation field as a vector field, similarly to all the other particular fields, then in case of appropriate choice of the scalar potential of the dissipation field, it allows us to obtain the Navier-Stokes equation in hydrodynamics and to describe the motion of viscous compressible and charged fluid.
+One of general field components is dissipation field, it describes energy, momentum and energy flux, which are associated with processes of energy conversion of particular fields into thermal energy.
+In real substance interaction of the substance fluxes moving at different speeds can take place under influence of internal friction and viscosity.
+In such processes velocities of the substance fluxes are equalized, their kinetic energy decreases, but thermal energy increases and total energy of system does not change.
+It turns out that if we introduce dissipation field as a vector field, similarly to all other particular fields, then in case of appropriate choice of the scalar potential of the dissipation field, it allows us to obtain Navier-Stokes equation in hydrodynamics and to describe motion of viscous compressible and charged fluid.
 [6]

-If we assume the local equilibrium condition and the validity of the theorem of energy equipartition, then for each particular field it is possible to use with sufficient accuracy their own field equations.
-As a result, for the pressure, for which its field equations were previously not known, we obtain specific wave equations for the scalar and vector potentials of the pressure field and the equations for the strength and solenoidal vectors of the pressure field.
-Similar equations are valid for the dissipation field, electromagnetic and gravitational fields, acceleration field, etc. This allows us to close the system of equations for the moving fluid with the fields existing in this fluid and to make this system of equations basically solvable.
+If we assume local equilibrium condition and validity of theorem of energy equipartition, then for each particular field it is possible to use with sufficient accuracy their own field equations.
+As a result, for pressure, for which its field equations were previously not known, we obtain specific wave equations for scalar and vector potentials of pressure field and equations for strength and solenoidal vectors of the pressure field.
+Similar equations are valid for dissipation field, electromagnetic and gravitational fields, acceleration field, etc. This allows us to close system of equations for moving fluid with fields existing in this fluid and to make this system of equations basically solvable.

 Virial theorem

-According to this theorem, in each stationary physical system there is a relationship between the kinetic energy of the particles and the energy, associated with the acting forces from all the existing fields that together make up the general field.
-In case when in the physical system the pressure field, the acceleration field of particles, the electromagnetic and gravitational fields are taken into account, the virial theorem is expressed in the relativistic form as follows: [20]
+According to this theorem, in each stationary physical system there is a relationship between kinetic energy of particles and energy, associated with acting forces from all existing fields that together make up the general field.
+In case when in physical system pressure field, acceleration field of particles, electromagnetic and gravitational fields are taken into account, the virial theorem is expressed in relativistic form as follows: [23]

 ~\langle W_{k}\rangle \approx -0.6\sum _{{k=1}}^{N}\langle {\mathbf {F}}_{k}\cdot {\mathbf {r}}_{k}\rangle .

-In the weak fields, we can assume that ~\gamma _{c}\approx 1, and then we can see that in the virial theorem the kinetic energy is related to the energy of the forces on the right-hand side of the equation not by the coefficient 0.5 as in the classical case, but rather by the coefficient close to 0.6.
-The difference from the classical case arises due to considering the pressure field and the acceleration field of particles inside the system.
-The expression for the scalar virial function is found:
+In weak fields, we can assume that ~\gamma _{c}\approx 1, and then we can see that in virial theorem kinetic energy is related to energy of forces on the right-hand side of equation not by the coefficient 0.5 as in classical case, but rather by the coefficient close to 0.6.
+The difference from the classical case arises due to considering pressure field and acceleration field of particles inside the system.
+Expression for scalar virial function is found:

 G_{V}=\sum _{{k=1}}^{N}{\mathbf {p}}_{k}\cdot {\mathbf {r}}_{k},

-An analysis of the integral theorem of generalized virial makes it possible to find, on the basis of field theory, a formula for the root-mean-square speed of typical particles of a system without using the notion of temperature: [22]
+Analysis of integral theorem of generalized virial makes it possible to find, on basis of field theory, a formula for root-mean-square speed of typical particles of a system without using notion of temperature: [25]

 {\displaystyle v_{\mathrm {rms} }=c{\sqrt {1-{\frac {4\pi \eta \rho _{0}r^{2}}{c^{2}\gamma _{c}^{2}\sin ^{2}{\left({\frac {r}{c}}{\sqrt {4\pi \eta \rho _{0}}}\right)}}}}},}

-The relation between the theorem and the cosmological constant, characterizing the physical system under consideration, is shown.
-The difference is explained between the kinetic energy and the energy of motion, the value of which is equal to half the sum of the Lagrangian and the Hamiltonian.
+Relation between the theorem and cosmological constant, characterizing the physical system under consideration, is shown.
+Difference is explained between kinetic energy and energy of motion, the value of which is equal to half the sum of Lagrangian and Hamiltonian.

 Binding energy of macroscopic bodies

-The relativistic energy, total energy, binding energy, fields’ energy, pressure energy and the potential energy of the system of particles and four fields (the general field components) are calculated in the relativistic uniform model, [21] and then are compared with the kinetic energy of particles and with the total energy of the gravitational and electromagnetic fields outside the system.
-Another result is the fact that the inertial mass of the system is less than the gravitational mass, which is equal to the total invariant mass of the particles that make up the system.
-It is also proved that as increasingly massive relativistic uniform systems are formed, the average density of these systems decreases in comparison with the average density of the particles or bodies making up these systems.
+Relativistic energy, total energy, binding energy, fields’ energy, pressure energy and potential energy of a system of particles and four fields (the general field components) are calculated in relativistic uniform model, [24] and then are compared with kinetic energy of particles and with total energy of gravitational and electromagnetic fields outside the system.
+Another result is the fact that inertial mass of the system is less than gravitational mass, which is equal to total invariant mass of particles that make up the system.
+It is also proved that as increasingly massive relativistic uniform systems are formed, average density of these systems decreases in comparison with average density of particles or bodies making up these systems.

-The model allows us to estimate the particles’ velocity ~v_{c} at the center of the sphere, the corresponding Lorentz factor ~\gamma _{c} , the scalar potential ~\wp _{c} of the pressure field; to find the relationship between the field coefficients; to express the dependences of the scalar curvature and the cosmological constant in the matter as functions of the parameters of typical particles and field potentials.
-[16] Besides, comparison of the cosmological constants inside a proton, a neutron star and in the observable Universe allows us to explain the problem of the cosmological constant arising in the Lambda-CDM model.
+The model allows us to estimate particles’ velocity ~v_{c} at the centre of a sphere, corresponding Lorentz factor ~\gamma _{c} , scalar potential ~\wp _{c} of pressure field; to find relationship between the field coefficients; to express dependences of scalar curvature and cosmological constant in matter as functions of parameters of typical particles and field potentials.
+[17] Besides, comparison of cosmological constants inside a proton, a neutron star and in observable Universe allows us to explain the problem of cosmological constant arising in Lambda-CDM model.

-The general field is assumed to be the main source of the acting forces, energy and momentum, as well as the basis for calculating the metric of the system from the standpoint of non-quantum classical field theory.
+General field is assumed to be the main source of acting forces, energy and momentum, as well as basis for calculating metric of a system from the standpoint of non-quantum classical field theory.

-Among all the fields unified by the general field, two fields – the electromagnetic and gravitational fields – act at a distance, while the rest fields act locally, at the pave of location of one or another matter unit.
-The proper vector potential of any field for one particle is proportional to the scalar potential of this field and the particle velocity, if the vector potential of this particle is zero in the reference system that accompanies the particle.
-For the electromagnetic and gravitational fields in the system with a number of particles the superposition principle holds, according to which the scalar potential at an arbitrary point equals the sum of scalar potentials of all the particles and the same is assumed to apply to the vector potential.
-Due to the different rules of the vector and scalar summation, the vector potential of the system ceases to depend on the scalar potential of the system of particles.
+Of all the fields that are united by general field, two fields, electromagnetic and gravitational fields, act at a distance, while the remaining fields act locally at location of a particular element of matter.
+Proper vector potential of any field for one particle is proportional to scalar potential of this field and the particle velocity, if vector potential of this particle is zero in reference system that comoving with the particle.
+For electromagnetic and gravitational fields in a system with a number of particles superposition principle holds, according to which the scalar potential at an arbitrary point equals the sum of scalar potentials of all particles and the same is assumed to apply to the vector potential.
+Due to different rules of vector and scalar summation, vector potential of the system ceases to depend on scalar potential of the system of particles.
 The same situation should take place for other fields.
-For example, the pressure near the particle depends not only on the scalar potential of the pressure field in the co-moving frame and the particle velocity, but also on the total pressure from other particles in the system.
+For example, pressure near a particle depends not only on scalar potential of pressure field in the co-moving frame and the particle velocity, but also on total pressure from other particles in the system.

-The scalar potentials of particular fields are proportional to the energy, appearing in the system during one or another interaction per unit mass (charge) of the matter, and have a dimension of the squared velocity.
-The vector potentials of particular fields have a dimension of velocity and allow us to take into account the additional energy, which appears due to motion.
-Since the 4-potential of a particular field consists of the scalar and vector potentials, then the sum of the 4-potentials of particular fields gives the 4-potential of the general field, which describes the total energy of all interactions in the system of particles and fields.
-This is why the general field exists as long as there is at least one of its components in the form of the particular field.
-From a philosophical point of view, the existence of only one particular field is impossible particular – there should always be other fields.
-For example, if there is a particle, whose motion is described by the acceleration field, then this particle must also have at least the gravitational field and a full set of proper internal fields inside the particle.
+Scalar potentials of particular fields are proportional to the energy, appearing in the system during one or another interaction per unit mass (charge) of matter, and have dimension of squared velocity.
+Vector potentials of particular fields have dimension of velocity and allow us to take into account additional energy, which appears due to motion.
+Since 4-potential of a particular field consists of the scalar and vector potentials, then sum of 4-potentials of particular fields gives 4-potential of general field, which describes energy of all interactions in a system of particles and fields.
+This is why the general field exists as long as there is at least one of its components in the form of particular field.
+From philosophical point of view, existence of only one particular field is impossible – there should always be other fields.
+For example, if there is a particle, whose motion is described by acceleration field, then this particle must also have at least gravitational field and a full set of proper internal fields inside the particle.

-The most natural method of describing the emergence of the general field is provided by the Fatio-Le Sage's theory of gravitation.
-This theory provides a clear physical mechanism of emergence of the gravitational force, [23] [24] [25] [26] as a consequence of the influence of ubiquitous fluxes of gravitons, in the form of tiny particles like neutrinos or photons, on the bodies.
-The same mechanism can explain the electromagnetic interaction, if we assume the presence of praons – tiny charged particles in the fluxes of gravitons.
-[3] [27] Praons and neutral particles such as field quanta form a vacuum field contained in an electrogravitational vacuum.
-The fluxes of the particles of the vacuum field permeate all bodies and carry out electromagnetic and gravitational interaction by means of the field even between the bodies, which are distant from each other.
+The most natural method of describing the emergence of general field is provided by Fatio-Le Sage's theory of gravitation.
+This theory provides a clear physical mechanism of emergence of the gravitational force, [26] [27] [28] [29] as a consequence of impact on bodies of ubiquitous fluxes s of gravitons in the form of tiny particles like neutrinos or photons.
+The same mechanism can explain electromagnetic interaction, if we assume presence of praons – tiny charged particles in fluxes of gravitons.
+[3] [30] Praons and neutral particles such as field quanta form a vacuum field contained in electrogravitational vacuum.
+Fluxes of particles of the vacuum field permeate all bodies and carry out electromagnetic and gravitational interaction by means of the field even between the bodies, which are distant from each other.
 The bodies can also exert direct mechanical action on each other, which can be represented by the pressure field.
-An inevitable consequence of the action of these fields is the deceleration of fast matter particles and bodies in the surrounding medium, which is described by the dissipation field.
-At last, the acceleration field is introduced for the kinematic description of the motion of particles and bodies, the forces acting on them, the energy and momentum of the motion.
+An inevitable consequence of action of these fields is deceleration of fast matter particles and bodies in surrounding medium, which is described by dissipation field.
+At last, acceleration field is introduced for kinematic description of motion of particles and bodies, the forces acting on them, the energy and momentum of the motion.

-For bodies of a spherical shape, the chaotically moving particles of their matter can be characterized by a certain average radial velocity and an average tangential velocity perpendicular to it, the values of which depend on the current radius.
-It can be assumed that the radial velocity gradient leads to the radial acceleration described with the help of the pressure field.
-The tangential velocity of the particles also causes the radial acceleration due to the centripetal force, which can be taken into account by the acceleration field.
-These radial accelerations with addition of the acceleration from the electric forces in the charged matter resist the acceleration from the gravitational forces that compress the matter of massive cosmic bodies.
+For bodies of a spherical shape, chaotically moving particles of their matter can be characterized by a certain average radial velocity and an average tangential velocity perpendicular to it, the values of which depend on current radius.
+It can be assumed that radial velocity gradient leads to radial acceleration described with the help of pressure field.
+Tangential velocity of the particles also causes the radial acceleration due to centripetal force, which can be taken into account by acceleration field.
+These radial accelerations with addition of acceleration from electric forces in charged matter resist the acceleration from gravitational forces that compress matter of massive cosmic bodies.

-As a result, the general field can be represented as a field, in which the neutral and charged bodies, under the action of the fluxes of neutral and charged particles of vacuum field, exchange energy and momentum with each other and with vacuum field.
-The energy and momentum of the general field can be associated with the energy and momentum acquired by the vacuum field during interaction with the matter, and in order to take into account the energy and momentum of the system we need to add the energy and momentum of the matter, arising from its interaction with vacuum field.
+As a result, the general field can be represented as a field, in which neutral and charged bodies, under action of fluxes of neutral and charged particles of vacuum field, exchange energy and momentum with each other and with vacuum field.
+The energy and momentum of general field can be associated with the energy and momentum acquired by the vacuum field during interaction with matter, and in order to take into account energy and momentum of system we need to add the energy and momentum of matter, arising from its interaction with vacuum field.

-In the model of quark quasiparticles it is emphasized that quarks are not real particles but quasiparticles.
-In this regard, it is assumed that the strong interaction can be reduced to strong gravitation, acting at the level of atoms and elementary particles, with replacement of the gravitational constant by the strong gravitational constant.
-[3] [4] Based on the strong gravitation and the gravitational torsion field the gravitational model of strong interaction is substantiated.
-One of the consequences of this is that the gravitational and electromagnetic fields are represented as fundamental fields, acting at different levels of matter by means of the field quanta with different values of their spin and energy and with different penetrating ability in the matter.
+In model of quark quasiparticles it is emphasized that quarks are not real particles but quasiparticles.
+In this regard, it is assumed that strong interaction can be reduced to strong gravitation, acting at the level of atoms and elementary particles, with replacement of gravitational constant by strong gravitational constant.
+[3] [4] Based on strong gravitation and gravitational torsion field the gravitational model of strong interaction is substantiated.
+One of the consequences of this is that the gravitational and electromagnetic fields are represented as fundamental fields, acting at different levels of matter by means of field quanta with different values of their spin and energy and with different penetrating ability in matter.

-The above-mentioned approach allowed calculating the proton radius in the self-consistent model and explaining the de Broglie wavelength.
-[28] As for the weak interaction, from the standpoint of the theory of Infinite Hierarchical Nesting of Matter, it is reduced to the processes of matter transformation, which is under action of the fundamental fields, with regard to the action of strong gravitation.
-Similarly, the pressure and dissipation fields in principle could be reduced to the fundamental fields, if all the details of interatomic and intermolecular interactions were known.
-Due to the difficulties with such details, we have to attribute the existence of proper 4-potentials to the pressure field, energy dissipation field, strong interaction field and weak interaction field, and to approximate the influence of these fields in the matter with the help of these 4-potentials.
+The above-mentioned approach allowed calculating the proton radius in the self-consistent model and explaining de Broglie wavelength.
+[31] As for the weak interaction, from the standpoint of theory of Infinite Hierarchical Nesting of Matter, it is reduced to processes of matter transformation, which is under action of fundamental fields, with regard to action of strong gravitation.
+Similarly, the pressure and dissipation fields in principle could be reduced to fundamental fields, if all details of interatomic and intermolecular interactions were known.
+Due to difficulties with such details, we have to attribute existence of proper 4-potentials to pressure field, energy dissipation field, strong interaction field and weak interaction field, and to approximate influence of these fields in matter with the help of these 4-potentials.

-By analogy with the electromagnetic field, all fields included as components in the general field are considered as vector fields.
+By analogy with electromagnetic field, all fields included as components in general field are considered as vector fields.
 For such fields, an integral field energy theorem is proved.
-[29] This theorem is an analogue of the virial theorem and describes the connections between the various components of the field energy.
+[32] This theorem is an analogue of virial theorem and describes connections between various components of field energy.

-In the article, [30] the concept of the general field was analyzed again and the main active component of the electrogravitational vacuum was determined in the form of fluxes of charged particles of the praons type.
-It is assumed that this component is responsible for electromagnetic and gravitational interactions, as well as for the action of other fields inside bodies.
+In the article, [33] the concept of the general field was analyzed again and the main active component of electrogravitational vacuum was determined in the form of fluxes of charged particles of praons type.
+It is assumed that this component is responsible for electromagnetic and gravitational interactions, as well as for action of other fields inside bodies.
+Based on this approach, it was possible to explain the operating principle of a spaceship engine, which uses the energy of space vacuum for its movement.[34]

 See also